Voted Best Personal Injury Law Firm By Georgia Lawyers

 If gross negligence e.g., ignored safety protocols on a Roswell site caused the injury, punitive damages (O.C.G.A. § 51-12-5.1) may apply.
 We pursue them when warranted.

-What are the Evidence Needed to Win an Amputation Injury Claim?
+What is the Evidence Needed to Win an Amputation Injury Claim?

 Proving an amputation injury claim requires clear, compelling evidence that links the injury to another party’s negligence or misconduct.
 Whether your case involves a car accident, workplace incident, defective product, or medical malpractice, the strength of your claim depends on the quality and completeness of the evidence you present.
 Here’s what you need to build a winning case: